EPISTEMOLOGY AND INFORMATION SCIENCE

 Langefors has successfully integrated the concept of pre-understanding in a theory of information science.
 However, the question still remains as how far he still conceives human existence under the premise of a capsule-like subjectivity.
 Nevertheless, intersubjectivity and the idea of a community of interpreters play a central role in his infology.

 Alwin Diemer and Norbert Henrichs, founders of the philosophy documentation center at Düsseldorf University, have made important contributions to an information science hermeneutics (31).
 Following Husserl's phenomenology - and particularly the terminology of knower/"noesis" and its correlate the known/"noema" -, Diemer calls thought content being transmitted in the information process "Informem".
 Informemes are constituted by the intersubjective process of understanding and they are identified in different ways through the processes of indexing and abstracting.
-The core of Diemer's informations science hermeneutics can be seen in the phenomenological relationship between the informemes and the interpretation community(ies).
+The core of Diemer's information science hermeneutics can be seen in the phenomenological relationship between the informemes and the interpretation community(ies).
 Informemes are constituted through the mediation of the interpreter's pre-understanding which is itself part of the of pre-understanding of a scientific community.
 The computer processes only data or tokens.
 Diemer's approach was, as far as I know, the first attempt to consider the whole information field from the point of view of hermeneutics.
 Some of his ideas were further developed by Henrichs.

 Henrichs' approach (32) is based on hermeneutics as well as on Peirce's semiotics.
 Object, sign and interpreter, Peirce's central categories, constitute the underlying structure of the information field.
 If we consider the information concept from a semiotic perspective, we can distinguish between the meaning or content of the messages, the signs used to represent it, and the interpreters (producer, mediators, recipients).
 A characteristic of Peirce's semiotics as well as of Henrichs' approach is the non-separability of these three elements.
 It would be absurd to speak, for instance, of meaning (or knowledge) in itself, i.e., without any relation to an interpreter as well as to signs denotating it.